deepjyoti31/farmsync/project_tracker.md

 5. **UI organization**: When adding a farm, users see the details and map in one section rather than separate tabs.

+6. **Field card design**: Field cards display the parent farm name instead of "No location specified" for better context.
+Cards use a compact layout with appropriate icons and well-positioned action buttons.

 ## Recent Fixes and Improvements

 ### 1. Dialog Component Structure